pulumi/examples/azure-ts-webserver/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Azure Web Server Virtual Machine
+# Web Server Using Azure Virtual Machine

 This example provisions a Linux web server in an Azure Virtual Machine and gives it a public IP address.